 Electromobility: Moving forward - NIKIN CH

 Moving from A to B is part of human nature.
-Mobility is changing - more sustainable means of e-mobility are on their way to becoming mass-marketable.
+Mobility is changing - more sustainable electric means of transportation are on their way to mass suitability.

 For almost a century, the automobile based on the combustion engine promised unlimited freedom and mobility without restrictions.
 However, we are now paying the price.
 The world's climate is suffering from the enormousCO2 emissions from the engines of cars, trucks, planes and ships.
 The effects of human-accelerated climate change are already a reality.